eduNEXT/tutor-contrib-codejail/README.rst

 Codejail plugin for `Tutor`_
 ============================

-Tutor plugin that configures and runs a `Codejail Service`_ using a REST API. `Codejail`_ allows for the secure execution of untrusted code within sandboxes, providing a safe environment for running potentially dangerous code.
+Tutor plugin that configures and runs a `Codejail Service`_ using a REST API.
+`Codejail`_ allows for the secure execution of untrusted code within sandboxes, providing a safe environment for running potentially dangerous code.

+Starting from the Ulmo release, the codejail plugin is transitioning to an alternative implementation of the safe-exec API ( `_Codejail Service V2`_).
+You can opt-in to use this new implementation on Ulmo before it finally becomes the default on the Verawood release.

 .. _Tutor: https://docs.tutor.overhang.io
 .. _Codejail Service: https://github.com/eduNEXT/codejailservice